Research

 Awards: SoFiE Prize for the Best Paper at the 2022 Early-Career Scholars Conference, Liew Fama-Miller PhD Fellowship for Best 3rd Year Paper

-Abstract: I find that stock prices incorporate subjective growth expectations gradually rather than immediately, and demonstrate that this gradual incorporation weakens the impact of biased expectations on prices.
-Previous work assumes immediate incorporation, so excessive fluctuations in growth expectations create excessive fluctuations in prices that amplify volatility.
-In contrast, using analyst forecasts as proxies for investor growth expectations, I provide reduced-form evidence of gradual incorporation.
+Abstract: I show that stock prices incorporate subjective growth expectations gradually rather than immediately, and that this gradual incorporation weakens the impact of biased expectations on prices.
+Previous work assumes immediate incorporation, so excessive variation in expectations creates excess volatility in prices.
+In contrast, I provide reduced-form evidence that expectation and price dynamics following cash flow news are consistent with gradual incorporation, not immediate incorporation.
 I then develop a structural learning model to quantify the degree of gradual incorporation.
-The model recovers investor growth expectation changes, thereby avoiding measurement error from using analyst forecasts as proxies.
 I find that only 10% to 30% of a given expectation change is immediately incorporated into price.
 Based on these findings, I propose and calibrate an asset pricing model in which gradual incorporation arises from slow-moving asset demand.
 The model shows that gradual incorporation weakens the impact of biased growth expectations on return volatility.
-Thus, the impact of biased growth expectations on prices is smaller than previous work suggests.
+Thus, biased growth expectations have a smaller impact on prices than previous work suggests.

 3. The Causal Impact of Macroeconomic Uncertainty on Expected Returns